Advertisement

 And what about mechanical upgrades over the R5?

-There’s the aforementioned stronger motors, of course, but also retuned anti-roll bars and firmer suspension settings, Michelin Pilot Sport 4S tyres developed specifically for this car and hydraulic bump stops for the shocks, to improve overall ride refinement.
+There’s the aforementioned stronger motors, of course, but also retuned anti-roll bars and firmer suspension settings, track widths boosted 60mm, Michelin Pilot Sport 4S tyres developed specifically for this car and hydraulic bump stops for the shocks, to improve overall ride refinement.
+That’s impressive, and the chassis does feel taut and together, but the steering is a weak point – there’s zero feel.

 Beyond that, the battery, multi-link rear axle and the AmpR Small platform are shared with the R5.
-It measures 3,990mm long, 1,820mm wide, 1,520mm high, has a 2,530mm wheelbase and has 60mm wider tracks.
 Weight is a lardy 1,479kg (although credit where it’s due, that’s actually 200kg lighter than the equivalent electric Mini) and boot capacity is 326-litres – well-above average for this class.

 17 minutes 25 seconds